Plabita Borthakur

-Plabita Borthakur is an Indian actress, singer and artist from Assam.
+Plabita Borthakur (born 17 June 1992) is an Indian actress, singer and artist from Assam, India.
+She made her acting debut in the Bollywood movie PK.
+She is best known for her portrayal of Rehana Abidi in the movie Lipstick Under My Burkha.

 Early life

-Her father Probin Borthakur was an engineer by profession with Oil India Limited along with being an Indian classical singer and teacher while her mother is a writer and poet.
+Her father Probin Borthakur was an engineer by profession with Oil India Limited, as well as being an Indian classical singer and teacher.
+Her mother Rina is a writer and poet.
 Her older sisters, Parineeta Borthakur and Priyangi Borthakur, are in the film industry as well.
-She grew up in the Oil India township of Duliajan in Assam, before moving to Mumbai's Jai Hind College, for higher studies.
-Professionally, she got her head start with numerous ad assignments and concerts with her band, Manu and Chow.
+She grew up in the Oil India township of Duliajan in Assam, before moving to Mumbai's Jai Hind College for higher studies.
+Professionally, she got her start with numerous ad assignments and concerts with her band, Manu and Chow.

 Career

-Plabita Borthakur made her debut in PK in a blink and miss role as Anushka Sharma's sister.
-She is back with another Bollywood film, where she plays one of the main protagonists in the much spoken about, Lipstick Under My Burkha.
+Borthakur made her debut in PK in a blink-and-miss role as Anushka Sharma's sister.
+She returned with another Bollywood film, where she plays one of the main protagonists in the much spoken about, Lipstick Under My Burkha.

 On 15 July 2017, she made a special appearance on The Kapil Sharma Show, alongside Prakash Jha and Ekta Kapoor.

-Plabita has received rave reviews for her performance as a Muslim girl, Rehana Abidi in Lipstick Under My Burkha.
+Borthakur has received rave reviews for her performance as a Muslim girl, Rehana Abidi in Lipstick Under My Burkha.

-Her webseries, "What's Your Status" released in July 2018.
+Her webseries, What's Your Status released in July 2018.
 She was part of an episodic web series on Zee5 called Parchhayee, that released on 24 June 2019.

 In June 2019, the trailer of Doosra shows her in a pivotal role.

 In 2020, she was in the critically acclaimed web-series Breathe: Into the Shadows on Amazon Prime Video.
-Plabita also starred in two feature films as Reena in Waah Zindagi and as Fauziya in Chhote Nawab.
+Borthakur also starred in two feature films as Reena in Waah Zindagi and as Fauziya in Chhote Nawab.

 In 2021, she starred as Ayesha in the web series Bombay Begums, directed by Alankrita Shrivastava, starring Pooja Bhatt, Amruta Subhash, Shahana Goswami and Aadhya Anand.